Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 ## Closing Thought

-The early performance-enhancer analogy held up better than I expected.
-AI amplified the people and teams capable of using it well.
+The early performance-enhancer analogy held up only after moving it up a level.
+AI can amplify people and teams capable of using it well, but experience alone does not tell us who will receive the largest measured speedup.

 It made routine work cheaper.
 It made first drafts faster.
 It made code generation less scarce.